exyi/coberec/docs/thesis/API-overview.md

             .AddImplements(myInterface.Specialize());
 ```

-To add contents to the TypeDef, we may use the `.AddMember(memberDefinition)` method.
+To add contents to the TypeDef, we may use the AddMember method.

 ### Methods